MicroGridsPy/MicroGridsPy/docs/source/installation.rst

 Gurobi
 ------

-Gurobi is commercial but significantly faster than CBC and GLPK, which is relevant for larger problems.
+Gurobi is commercial but significantly faster than GLPK, which is relevant for larger problems.
 It needs a license to work, which can be obtained for free for academic use by creating an account on gurobi.com.
 Gurobi can be installed via conda by means of the following command:

 .. code-block:: python